 Focusing on Parkinson's disease & other movement disorders

 Promising new therapies have recently emerged for many movement disorders, including Parkinson's disease.
-At the Movement Disorders Program at Tufts Medical Center in downtown Boston, we strive to keep up to date on the latest treatment options — and to use them effectively for our patients' benefit.
+At the Movement Disorders Program at Tufts Medical Center, we strive to keep up to date on the latest treatment options — and to use them effectively for our patients' benefit.

 Our multidisciplinary team specializes in caring for patients with movement disorders such as:

 - Dystonia, including essential tremor dystonias (particularly cervical dystonia, which involves contraction of the neck muscles)

 We work together to ensure you receive a swift, accurate diagnosis and the treatment you need to optimize your quality of life.

 Many patients come to our clinic on the recommendation of their primary care physician or local neurologist.
 We try to schedule the initial appointment promptly, often within a week.